Weill-Neurohub-OPTiMaL/reconstruction-3d/reconstruction/3D_reconstruction.md

 * `Pictures/images_for_reconstruction` is the interleaved image directory.
 * `keypoints/3D_keypoints_1` is the directory that we want the generated json files containing the 3D keypoints to be located.
 * `--3d_views` is the number of cameras.
-* `--frame_undistort true` specifies that we are using calibration matrices and we need to perform undistortion before we construct.
+* `--frame_undistort true` specifies that we are using calibration matrices and we need to perform undistortion before we reconstruct.
 * `--hand` and `--face` specify that in addition to body, we want to do reconstruction on the face, right hand, and left hand.
 * `--display 0` specifies that we don't want the UI with the video to open up.
 * `--render 0` specifies that we don't want the skeletons to be superimposed on the video popup.